-Ms. Baldock, 63, joined the Board in December of 2021.
-She has been a member of the Board of Managers of CCF Holdings, LLC and its predecessors since April 2013, where she is the chair of the Nominating and Governance Committee and a member of the Compliance Committee and the Compensation Committee.
+Ms. Baldock, 64, has been a member of the Board of Managers of CCF Holdings, LLC and its predecessors since April 2013, where she is the chair of the Compensation Committee and a member of the Compliance Committee and the Nominating and Governance Committee.
 Ms. Baldock previously served as a director of Hometeam Technologies, Inc. from December 2016 to January 2020, as a director of Acculynk, Inc. from February 2016 to May 2017 and as a director of Asset Acceptance Capital Corp. from March 2004 to June 2013.
 From 1991 to 1999, Ms. Baldock held various senior leadership positions at World Color Press, Inc., most recently as Vice Chairman, Chief Legal and Administrative Officer and Secretary.
 Before joining World Color Press, Ms. Baldock was an associate at Latham & Watkins in New York.
 The Nominating/Governance Committee believes, and the Board agrees, that Ms. Baldock is qualified to serve on the Board given her experience as a director of public companies, her familiarity with reviewing financial statements including on audit committees, and her experience as an executive.

-^{} Each nominee with an asterisk next to his or her name is independent in accordance with the Company's Corporate Governance Guidelines.
+Each nominee with an asterisk next to his or her name is independent in accordance with the Company's Corporate Governance Guidelines.